ctesta01/ctesta01.github.io/_posts/2017-03-18-Introduction-to-Elliptic-Curves.md

 \end{align} $$

 These are some of the most beautiful congruences in Number Theory and Mathematics.
-In 1972, Dyson gave a lecture on the Missed Opportunities between Mathematics and Physics where he began with the story of the following MacDonald equation for Ramanujan's Tau Function.
+In a 1972 lecture by Freeman Dyson on the Missed Opportunities between Mathematics and Physics, he begins with the story of the following MacDonald equation for Ramanujan's Tau Function.

 <center>